Iatrogenic. Avoid unintended harm

 1) An inability to think through problems.
 This first flaw is the inability to think through second and subsequent-order consequences.
 They fail to realize that the second and subsequent order consequences exist at all or could outweigh the benefits.
 Most things in life happen in the second, third, or nth steps.
 Consequences have a long tail!

 If we concentrate solely on measuring the outputs of our actions without adequately analyzing the actual outcomes and long-term impacts, we risk ignoring potential long-term consequences.
-This highlights the importance of investing sufficient time and resources to fully evaluate the outcomes and potential impacts of our actions, including misleading cases of greenwashing and social washing.
+This highlights the importance of investing sufficient time and resources to fully evaluate our actions’ outcomes and potential impacts, including misleading cases of greenwashing and social washing.
 We cannot simply dismiss unpleasant consequences as lessons learned!

 3) A bias for action / Intervention Bias.
 This is also known as the “do something syndrome“.
-I personally call it “solution in search of a problem” syndrome.
+I call it “solution in search of a problem” syndrome.
 As an advisor, analyst, politician, or social worker, it can be challenging to admit that you do not know the answer to a problem.
-In most cases, when seeking to enhance a situation, the initial impulse is often to modify something, make adjustments, or introduce new strategies.
+When seeking to enhance a situation, the initial impulse is often to modify something, make adjustments, or introduce new strategies.
 However, this approach can be misleading.
-On occasion, taking no action or removing certain elements may be the most effective solution.
+Occasionally, taking no action or removing certain elements may be the most effective solution.

 4) No skin in the game.
 The fourth flaw is one of the incentives.
 There is no or little skin in the game.
 We win if things go short-term right and suffer no consequences if things go wrong long-term.